Which Bank is Best for Getting a Credit Card

-The American Express Platinum Card is next most expensive card from the issuer after the Centurion Card.
-The Platinum Card has a $450 annual fee.
-In exchange, you get unlimited access to various airport lounges, a $200 airline fee credit (for checked bags, in-flight purchases, etc.), elite status in various hotel loyalty programs, and much more.
+The Platinum Card has a $695 annual fee (see Rates & Fees; terms apply).
+In exchange, you get complimentary access to various airport lounges, a $200 airline fee credit (for checked bags, in-flight purchases, etc.), elite status in various hotel loyalty programs, and much more.
 The card is ideal for the frequent traveler.

 Blue Cash Preferred® Card from American Express

 The student card earns rewards and gives you a bonus for paying on time while the company’s secured card can be opened with only a $49 deposit.

 Of the bank's many great credit cards, these are the biggest names:

-The Capital One® Venture® Rewards credit card is a travel rewards credit card with a simple program -- earn miles on all your purchases and use them to pay off recent travel purchases.
+The Capital One Venture Rewards credit card is a travel rewards credit card with a simple program -- earn miles on all your purchases and use them to pay off recent travel purchases.

 With good behavior, Capital One will offer to raise your credit line without additional security deposits.
 Therefore, the card makes it very easy to start improving one's credit without much cash upfront.